 Wicklow Capital has seven lead investments out of 21 – Omniex, Loop Commerce, B2C2 Ltd., Symbiont, Trucker Path, Tipalti, and SportsLock.

 Andreessen Horowitz is a California-based company that aims to invest in early stage entrepreneurs building firms.
 The venture capital firm founded by Marc Andreessen and Ben Horowitz was only established in 2009, but has already made successful investments since.

 The privately-held company funded one of the biggest firms, Axoni.
 It gives blockchain infrastructure solutions for capital markets and financial institutions.
 OpenBazaar and Coinbase are also part of Andreessen Horowitz’s investment funding.

 Blockchain Capital is a venture fund investing company.
 The California-based company is exclusive in block chain that enables technology firms.
-Blockchain Capital was founded in 2013 by Bart Stephens, Bradford Stephens and Brock Pierce.
+Blockchain Capital was founded in 2013 by Bart Stephens and Bradford Stephens.

 It has a projected total funding of $82.7M in four rounds.
 It also helped fund companies like Circle, Coinbase, and Blockstream.

 Draper Associates is a venture capital company that seeds media, cloud, mobile, gaming, Software as a Service (SaaS), Internet of Things (IoT) and finance firms.
 Founded by Tim Draper, the company has been in the industry of investing since 1985 and raised a total funding of $190M in 2015.

 - BitPesa – It is a bitcoin trading and payment platform enabling users to sell and purchase local currencies through bitcoin.

 - Wyre – It is a financial technology firm that creates and delivers cross-border payments platform, letting other companies to send funds on an international platform.